tcasondev/Bookmarks_API/README.md

+# Bookmarks Server

-This is the finalized version of the bookmarks api assignment re-built using the example code.
+This is the final submission for the bookmarks API.